padiketeku/EnvMonMod/EMM-Prac-2-Landcover Mapping.md

 The report outline should include:

-1, Background, including the description of the study area <br>
+1, Background (including reviewing past similar studies) <br>

 2, Aim and objectives <br>

+3, The description of the study area <br>

 3, Description of data (including sources of data) and methods used <br>